Refinitiv/refinitiv-ui/documents/src/pages/elements/text-field.md

 ### Custom Validation

-For advance use cases, apps can control validation and error state of the field manually.
+#### Version A

+In advance use cases, you might want to update `error` property manually so you could create custom validations.
 Do not set `maxLength`, `minLength` & `pattern` validation constraint, then validate the field and update `error` property as needed.

+#### Version B

+For advance use cases, you can manually control the error state of the field by omitting `maxLength`, `minLength` & `pattern` validation constraint. `error` property won't be updated automatically anymore.
+Run your own custom validations and update `error` property as needed.

+#### Version C

+By default, `error` property are updated based on `maxLength`, `minLength` & `pattern` validation constraint of the field.
+In advance use cases, you might want to update `error` property manually so you could create custom validations.
+Do not set values to these validation constraints and you're good to go.

 ::